alechash/BetterMacStore/README.md

 Hey!
 We appreciate translations sooo much!
 We want to bring forward an internet were no one is left behind, we can help start this by providing translations on the Better Mac Store!

+If you translate anything, you can give yourself credit in the JavaScript file in a comment and/or below in the contributors section.

 There are two ways you can help translate:
 * by directly translating to the actual webiste (you will help contribute to this repo)
 * by helping translate an app hosted on https://bettermacstore.com (you will need to contact the developers of other apps and translate)